HD 48265

-HD 48265 is the Henry Draper Catalogue designation for a star in the southern constellation Puppis.
+HD 48265, also named Nosaxa, is a star in the southern constellation Puppis.
 It has an apparent visual magnitude of 8.07, which makes it too faint to be seen with the naked eye.
-Based upon parallax measurements made during the Hipparcos mission, it is located at a distance of roughly 293 ly from Earth.
+Based upon parallax measurements made during the Gaia mission, it is located at a distance of 296 ly from Earth.
+It hosts two known planets, HD 48265 b and c.